floretdemola/READme-Generator/Develop/ExampleREADME.md

    Tests would be written here, if applicable. ## License

-  This project is licensed under the Mozilla Public License 2.0 license.
+  This project is licensed under the The Unlicense license.
    ---

    ## Questions?